Diagnosis of Niemann-Pick disease types A and B

 Niemann-Pick disease (NPD) types A and B result from a deficiency of acid sphingomyelinase, which causes accumulation of sphingomyelin in the organs and tissues of affected individuals.
 Classification of individuals as having type A or type B is based on age of onset as well as the severity of symptoms.
 NPD types A and B are inherited in an autosomal recessive manner.
 Although there is a higher frequency of type A among the Ashkenazi Jewish population, both types are pan-ethnic.

-NPD type A is a severe neurodegenerative disorder of infancy characterized by failure to thrive, hepatosplenomegaly, interstitial lung disease, neurologic impairment, and regression of developmental milestones typically leading to death by 2 to 3 years of age.
+NPD type A is a severe neurodegenerative disorder of infancy characterized by failure to thrive, hepatosplenomegaly, interstitial lung disease, and developmental delays typically leading to death by 2 to 3 years of age.
 All individuals with NPD type A will eventually develop a cherry-red maculae.
 Bone marrow biopsy will reveal histochemically characteristic Niemann-Pick foam cells.

 NPD type B is characterized by later onset, milder manifestations, and a much more variable clinical presentation.
 Most patients are diagnosed in childhood when liver or spleen enlargement is detected during a routine physical examination.
+Patients may also be identified when routine blood work detects anemia and/or thrombocytopenia.
 Common symptoms include hyperlipidemia and pulmonary involvement.
 In some cases, severe liver disease is present.
 Generally, nervous system function and intelligence are normal.
 Most individuals survive into adulthood.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.